TechnologyAdvice/technologyadvice.github.io/_posts/2016-01-08-learn-this-one-weird-trick-to-protect-your-customers-data.markdown

 ## Wrapping up

 Cryptex is capable of more than I touched on here, so reading through the [Cryptex Documentation] is encouraged.
-In particular, if the complexities of Amazon KMS are a turn-off, other key sources are available -- and the consistent API makes it easy to plug other custom ones in.
+In particular, if the complexities of Amazon KMS are a turn-off, other key sources are available -- and the consistent API makes it easy to plug in other custom providers.

 But if you've gotten this far and I still haven't convinced you how important it is to protect your customers' private data with at least the same level of security you require of their own accounts, let me pose a different question: What do you think your customers would prefer?